All donations are greatly appreciated!

-Note: If you would like your donations to go towards one of the ministry needs listed below then make a notation in the note area, otherwise all donations will go towards the general fund.
+Note: If you would like your donations to go towards one of the ministry needs listed below then make a notation in the "Enter Note" area on the PayPal site, otherwise all donations will go towards the general fund.

 Buy a Goat: Just $100.00 will buy a goat.
 While it is wonderful to respond to the current food crisis in Haiti, a goat will help long term.
 It provides a source of income and food.
 Keeping the goat until it has multiple offspring will allow the goat project to keep bringing dreams true year after year.
 The first offspring will be donated to another family in the community.
 In that way, the number of families who receive goats continue to multiply!

 Community Center: Thanks to your generosity, the training center is being built!
-Your gifts will allow us to continue finishing the first phase of the project and start building a much-needed security wall around the land.
+Your gifts will allow us to continue with the second phase of the project as well as address some erosion that is happening near the river at the site.
 Your investment currently helps to supply jobs for local Haitians.
 In the future, it will provide Haitians with the opportunity to learn job skills required to get much-needed jobs.

 Berta’s School: The Haitian government had a program where they helped to support local schools.
 During this time, Berta’s school was started.
 It provides education to children that live in a remote area of Haiti.
 (An education that would otherwise be impossible for these children).
 After the president was no longer in power, the assistance stopped.
 Berta continues the school at her own expense.
 One of the current needs is to help pay the teachers monthly.
 This way the children can continue to learn and the community strengthened.
 She has 200 children currently enrolled in the school. ($800.00 a month)